Iconic Glasses and the Stars who Wore them –

 Meryl Streep – The Devil Wears Prada 2006

-That withering look from the diabolical fashion editor Miranda Priestly is one of my favourite screen moments.
+That withering look from the diabolical fashion editor Miranda Priestly is one of my favorite screen moments.
 The movie is no masterpiece but a good adaptation of a great book.
 Great fun to watch and the clackers in the corridors of Runway pretty much sum up the absurdity of Haute Couture.